ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 body MUST fail with an HTTP client error status code.
 For further requests with the same `AggregationJobInitReq` in the body, the Helper SHOULD respond as it did for the original `AggregationJobInitReq`, or otherwise fail with an HTTP client error status code.
+The Helper SHOULD allow the aggregation job to be replayed even if the aggregation job has been continued (see

-Additionally, it is not possible to rewind or reset the state of an aggregation job.
-Once an aggregation job has been continued at least once (see
+{{agg-continue-flow}}), to allow for a Leader to recover from state skew between the Leader and Helper by replaying the aggregation; see
-{{agg-continue-flow}}), further requests to initialize that aggregation job MUST fail with an HTTP client error status code.
+{{aggregation-step-skew-recovery}} for more detail on the recovery process.

 #### Input Share Decryption {#input-share-decryption}